|Expertise:||Community-Based Design with Prototyping Focus, Design History, Physical Prototyping Methods and Technologies, Prototyping Methods|

 |Degrees:||MSE (Stanford University)|

-Professor Hallgrimsson is a product designer, author and researcher.
+Professor Hallgrimsson is a product designer, author, and researcher.
 After graduating with a mechanical engineering degree and gaining professional experience, he discovered industrial design, which became the passion and focus of his future career.
-He holds a MSE in product design from Stanford University and has worked for several professional industrial-design consulting firms in the United States and Canada.
-His own company HPD developed award winning and patented products for a variety of clients in a broad range of industries.
-His hands-on maker philosophy was shaped by many years of experience in industry.
-“Prototyping and Model making for Product Design”, by Laurence King Publishing is available in 4 languages and shows how “physical prototypes form a strategic part of a successful product designer’s toolkit”.
-Although a generalist at heart, his expertise in designing assistive devices for people with disabilities continues to challenge him and his students to create more useful and human products that have a profound effect on the quality of life of people.
-Professor Hallgrimsson grew up in Sweden, Kenya and Tanzania.
-Through his international outlook, he has involved many students in community oriented design research in Africa.
+He holds an MSE in product design from Stanford University and has worked for several professional industrial-design consulting firms in the United States and Canada.
+His own company HPD developed award-winning and patented products for a variety of clients in a broad range of industries.
+“Prototyping and Modelmaking for Product Design”, by Laurence King Publishing is available in 5 languages and shows how “physical prototypes form a strategic part of a successful product designer’s toolkit”.
+Although a generalist at heart, his expertise in prototyping and working on community-based projects in Low to Middle-Income Countries continues to drive his interest in design for social prosperity through local and global north-south collaboration between universities and local organizations.
+Professor Hallgrimsson grew up in Sweden, Kenya, and Tanzania.

 Professor Hallgrimsson leads undergraduate and graduate students in research on practical prototyping methods, technologies, and applications.
 This has included diverse projects in collaboration with other disciplines.
 Currently, he is a co-principal investigator on the Gendered Design in STEAM project https://carleton.ca/id/more/gendered-design-in-steam/, where he has provided expertise on prototyping methods for use in creating dialogue and a more participatory process of community engagement in social innovation projects.
 Another current research interest is in collecting, cataloging, and narrating industrial design history.
 This has been made possible through collaboration with both the Department of History and the Department of Art and Architectural History at Carleton.